Overview of Banking in India

 Bank of India

-Founded in 1906, Bank of India offers various banking and financial services.
+Founded in 1906, the Bank of India offers various banking and financial services.
 It operates in four segments: Treasury Operations, Corporate and Wholesale Banking, Retail Banking Operations, and Other Banking Operations.

 The bank manages approximately 5,016 branches in India and 29 branches abroad, as well as 32 representative offices.
 With around 48,000 employees, it is headquartered in Mumbai.